 Main campus students who find it necessary to withdraw from the College are considered officially withdrawn only after they have completed the withdrawal process.
-In order to withdraw, students must complete a withdrawal form, an exit survey and meet with the Associate Vice President for Retention and Academic Success or a member of the Student Success Center team.
+In order to withdraw, students must complete a withdrawal form and meet with the Associate Vice President for Academic Affairs or a designated Academic Affairs staff member.
 Students interested in withdrawing from the college should contact the Office of Academic Affairs for further information.
-Withdrawals after the final official drop day of any semester will result in failure of all classes unless unusual circumstances are judged to exist by a committee consisting of the Vice President, Chief Academic Officer/Dean of Faculty, the Associate Vice President for Retention and Academic Success, and the Registrar.
+Withdrawals after the final official drop day of any semester will result in failure of all classes unless unusual circumstances are judged to exist by a committee consisting of the Vice President, Chief Academic Officer/Dean of Faculty, the Associate Vice President of Academic Affairs, and the Registrar.